Girish5tri/ansible-network-triager/README.md

 '--debug'|Bumps logging level to DEBUG '--send-email'|Send the triaged table as an email to the list of maintainers

+## Pre-commit Hooks

+This tool uses pre-commit hooks to ensure code quality.
+The hooks perform the following checks:

+- Check for merge conflicts
+- Verify symlinks
+- Detect debug statements
+- Fix end of files
+- Remove trailing whitespace
+- Add trailing commas
+- Format code with Prettier
+- Sort import statements with isort
+- Format Python code with Black
+- Lint Python code with Flake8

+To use pre-commit:

+1. Install pre-commit: `pip install pre-commit`
+2. Install the git hook scripts: `pre-commit install`
+3. (Optional) Run against all files: `pre-commit run --all-files`

+Pre-commit will now run automatically on `git commit`.
+You can also run it manually on staged files with `pre-commit run`.

 ## Notes
 - An example config file (example-config.yaml) has been placed in this repository for reference.
 - Tested with Python 3.11